Intensive Outpatient Therapy Ohio

 Your path to outpatient recovery, treatment, improved health, and wellness.

 Get The Help You Need

-Our Intensive Outpatient Therapy, also known as IOP, is a treatment program that is a part-time yet intensive recovery program designed to accommodate work and family.
-Through a wide variety of therapies and expert addiction specialists, psychiatrists, physicians, and licensed counselors, we provide clients with the tools they need to live a sober life.
+The Recovery Institute of Ohio offers an intensive outpatient program (IOP) for those struggling with substance abuse.
+An intensive outpatient program is an addiction treatment program that is a part-time yet intensive recovery program designed to support school, work, and family.
+Through a wide variety of treatments, therapies, expert addiction professionals, psychiatrists, physicians, and licensed counselors, the Recovery Institute of Ohio provides patients with the tools they need to live in long-term recovery.

 What is an Intensive Outpatient Program?

 An intensive outpatient program (IOP) is an excellent treatment option for those transitioning from acute treatment to outpatient care.
 Our intensive outpatient therapy is designed to provide rigorous treatment while maintaining patient autonomy.
 Whereas our residential treatment program offers treatment 24 hours per day, our intensive outpatient treatment services happen throughout the week during set blocks of time.

 Participants in intensive outpatient treatment often choose to live in either a sober living environment affiliated with their addiction treatment center, with friends or family supportive of their recovery, or even alone if adequate emotional support is available.
 Most IOPs are timed or structured to support patients with outside obligations such as work or school.
 Thus, it is common for intensive outpatient programs to be offered in the evenings or on weekends.
 Our intensive outpatient program curriculum is based on the individual needs of each person.
 IOP services include:

 - Medical services such as medication management and medication-assisted treatment

 - Art and music therapy

 - Job readiness participation and internet job searches